 Learn more about the other titles in this series.

 Gerald R. McDermott is Anglican Chair of Divinity at Beeson Divinity School of Samford University in Birmingham, Alabama.
-He is the author of several books, including Everyday Glory and Israel Matters, and the editor of The New Christian Zionism.
+He is the author or editor of over twenty books, including Everyday Glory, Israel Matters, and The New Christian Zionism.
 His research primarily focuses on Jonathan Edwards, Christian understandings of other religions, and the meaning of Israel.